Olei Hagardom: History

-During the 1936–1939 Arab revolt hundreds of Jews were killed by Arabs but the Yishuv leadership didn't respond.
-The militant group known as the Irgun embarked on an intensive armed campaign against Arab targets.
-Later British targets were added also.
-With the outbreak of World War II, militant actions against the British were halted, but one of the leaders of the group, Avraham Stern, insisted that the fight must go on, leading to a split in the Irgun which led to the formation of a new group, Lehi (also known as the Stern Gang or Stern Group).
-In 1944, the Irgun, now headed by Menachem Begin rejoined the fight against the British.
-After the end of World War II, the larger Haganah joined the fight within a union called the Jewish Resistance Movement, which lasted for just about ten months, from October 1945 until August 1946.
+With the outbreak of World War II, militant actions by the Irgun against the British were halted, but one of the leaders of the group, Avraham Stern, insisted that the fight must go on, leading to a split in the Irgun which led to the formation of a new group, Lehi (also known as the Stern Gang or Stern Group).
+In 1944, the Irgun, now headed by Menachem Begin resumed attacks on the British.
+On the night of 31 October-1 November 1945, the Yishuv via the Jewish Agency, ordered the Haganah to detonate 153 explosive charges on railroads throughout Palestine in an episode known as the Night of the Trains and thereafter Jewish militias united to form a Jewish Resistance Movement, which was active for several months, and gave the new High Commissioner, Alan Cunningham, the impression that the Jewish public was growing increasingly sympathetic to acts of terrorism carried out by the Jewish Resistance Movement and breakaway organizations by Lehi and the Irgun.

-The term "Olei HaGardom" refers to the eight Irgun and two Lehi members who were executed during this period and a further member of each group who committed suicide prior to their intended executions.
+The term "Olei Hagardom" refers to the eight Irgun and two Lehi members who were executed during this period and a further member of each group who committed suicide prior to their intended executions.
 Two of the executions were carried out in Egypt in 1945.
 With the exception of Ben Yosef, all the executions and suicides within the British Mandate of Palestine occurred in 1947.
 They were tried under the Defence Emergency Regulations, enacted in September 1945.
-These regulations suspended Habeas Corpus and established Military courts.
-They prescribed the death penalty for various offences, including carrying weapons or ammunition and membership in an organization whose members commit these offenses.